After Presenting our project to our Client, our group received some feedback that included areas that could be improved or changed.

 Vedran - Modeling / Video - Vedran is modeling a truck that gives the user a realistic and enhanced experience, based on what the client wants, which is a Hong Kong style truck.
 Vedran is also helping document by creating a video.

 Peter - Documentation / Fabrication - Because a main concept of the brief is to create a repeatable project, we are creating a "blueprint" that a person can follow.
 This will essential allow them to repeat the project without the research work.
 I am documenting the work that people create in this blueprint.
 Fabrication is essentially the physical feel of the wheel, including the wheel and dashboard, as well as the housing for the arduino.
+Timeline After hearing the planning presentation from the week before, I decided to make a timeline to help us reach the deadline, and especially finish before the date, giving us time to beta test and make final adjustments.

 Communication generally involves two parties, the contributor and the receiver.
 The contributor or sender encodes the particular idea or piece of information by selecting words symbols or gestures to compose a message (weather that be spoken, email, text, instant message, tweeting or pen and paper